joaopfonseca/business-cases-21-22/BC4_crypto_forecasting/README.md

 All cryptocurrencies found in the dataset are valued in terms of USD.
-For example, a value of 400 USD means a unit of a cryptocurrency is worth that much in american dollars.
+For example, a value of 400 USD means a unit of a cryptocurrency is worth that much in American dollars.
 The symbols presented below are shown as represented in Yahoo!
 Finance.
 Cryptocurrencies present in the dataset:

 - ADA-USD: Cardano